openziti-test-kitchen/mcp-gateway-build-debugging/README.md

 - `--stateless` - Stateless mode (no session persistence)
 - `--json-response` - Prefer JSON responses over SSE streams

 The gateway and bridge natively serve MCP over HTTP/SSE through zrok.
-Use `mcp-tools http` when you need a local HTTP endpoint for clients that don't support zrok directly.
+Use `mcp-tools http` when you need a local HTTP endpoint for clients that don't support the `stdio` transport provided by `mcp-tools` directly.

 ## Tool Filtering